gedeschaines/IK_Solver/util/README.txt

 Animated GIF creation utility scripts.

-pngtogif.sh  - Bash shell script to convert a squence of PNG file to GIF files
+pngtogif.sh  - Bash shell script to convert a sequence of PNG files to GIF files
                and merge the GIF files into an animated GIF using ImageMagick convert program.